-Experimentally, quantum simulators based on trapped ultracold atoms loaded in an artificial optical lattice generated by the interference of counter-propagating laser beams permit to simulate quantum lattice models~\cite{bloch2012,gross2017}.
+Experimentally, quantum simulators based on trapped ultra-cold atoms loaded in an artificial optical lattice generated by the interference of counter-propagating laser beams permit to simulate quantum lattice models~\cite{bloch2012,gross2017}.
 Using bosonic atoms, the Bose-Hubbard model can thus be engineered~\cite{bakr2010,chen2011}.
-Its out-of-equilibrium properties are accessible via quantum quenches realised experimentally by suddenly modifying the intensity of the laser beams controlling the artificial lattice depth and thus the ratio between the hopping amplitude and the two-body repulsive interaction strength~\cite{cheneau2012,trotzky2012}.
-This tuning of the interaction ratio offers the possibility to scan the quantum phase transition between the gapless superfluid and Mott-insulating phases for commensurate fillings of the lattice.
-Loss processes, inducing a rich and new physics such as the quantum Zeno effect~\cite{schiro2022}, the loss-assisted quantum control~\cite{dong2022} or the loss-induced cooling effect~\cite{kohl2024}, can be generated using this experimental platform based on ultracold bosonic atoms where different number of particles can be involved.
-For instance, two-body losses can be engineered by light-assisted inelastic two-body collisions which can also occur naturally in ultracold-atom experiments~\cite{aspect2000,franchi2017,tomita2017,syassen2008,weiner1999,bouganne2020}. \\
+Its out-of-equilibrium properties are accessible via quantum quenches realized experimentally by suddenly modifying the intensity of the laser beams controlling the artificial lattice depth and thus the ratio between the hopping amplitude and the two-body repulsive interaction strength~\cite{cheneau2012,trotzky2012}.
+This tuning of the interaction ratio offers the possibility to scan the quantum phase transition between the gapless superfluid and gapped Mott-insulating phases for commensurate fillings of the lattice.
+Loss processes, inducing a rich and new physics such as the quantum Zeno effect~\cite{schiro2022}, the loss-assisted quantum control~\cite{dong2022} or the loss-induced cooling effect~\cite{kohl2024}, can be generated using quantum simulators based on ultra-cold bosonic atoms where different number of particles can be involved.
+For instance, two-body losses can be engineered by light-assisted inelastic two-body collisions which can also occur naturally within this experimental platform~\cite{aspect2000,franchi2017,tomita2017,syassen2008,weiner1999,bouganne2020}.